-When council announced their decision to dispose of the Uiver DC-2 through an Expression of Interest process, the three joined forces in response to the threat to the Uiver and submitted an EOI under the informal banner of the Uiver Memorial Museum Group.
-They had a vision to build a hanger, relocate the aircraft and restore the plane to museum standards for static display.
+When council announced their decision to dispose of the Uiver DC-2 through an Expression of Interest (EOI) process, the three joined forces and submitted an EOI under the informal banner of the Uiver Memorial Museum Group (UMMG).